Zombies in Resident Evil: Video games

 Resident Evil Zero introduced zombies which are swarmed and infested by T-virus infected leeches, which require players to adopt a different approach to overcome in combat.
 They are similar in concept to the later "Ooze" zombie type introduced in Resident Evil: Revelations, both of which are visually and functionally distinct from the more humanoid traditional zombie.
 Resident Evil 7: Biohazard feature the "Molded", semi-morphous black goo-like anthropomorphic monsters spawned from a type of isotropic mold that feeds on dead bodies.
 By coagulating through cracks and crevices, they can seemingly appear from out of nowhere to shamble towards the player, and their heads bob awkwardly and arrhythmically from side to side which may prove problematic for aiming.
-Resident Evil Village features the lycans, as well as moroaică of Castle Dimitrescu, lumbering shackled creatures described as being very similar to the franchise's traditional zombies.
+Resident Evil Village features the moroaică of Castle Dimitrescu, lumbering shackled creatures described as being very similar to the franchise's traditional zombies.
 According to the lore of Village, they are the result of Lady Dimitrescu's experimentation with the Mold pathogen from Biohazard.

 Some later Resident Evil titles feature enemies which retain some semblance of intellectual faculty and are very different from the zombie archetype in earlier titles.
 The Los Ganados of Resident Evil 4 are infected by body-altering parasitic lifeforms known as "Las Plagas": they are capable of speech, somewhat agile, and possess adequate cognitive ability to utilize combat tactics like hurling axes and dynamite at the player character.
 Luis Sera, a supporting character in Resident Evil 4, compared these creatures to three species of flatworms, flukes that can influence their hosts' behavior: Dicrocoelium dendriticum, Galactosomum and Leucochloridium paradoxum.
 The parasites may sprout from certain individuals who have been decapitated and attack the player character when in close proximity.
 The Majini of Resident Evil 5 are similarly infected with the Las Plagas parasite, though they tend to be better armed with military grade weapons, which serves as the pretext for cover-based firefights as a gameplay mechanic.
 Resident Evil 6 features two types of zombie-like antagonists created from the newer C-virus: shambling zombies created through indirect exposure to the C-virus that behave similarly to the nimble main enemies of Resident Evil 4 and Resident Evil 5 though with diminished mental capacity, and the J'avo, created through direct administration of the C-virus.
 When the J'avo experience dismemberment or are sufficiently damaged, they exhibit regenerative abilities which cause drastic mutations similar in concept to hosts of the Las Plagas parasite.
 The spin-off title Resident Evil: Revelations 2 feature the Afflicted, which are insane human beings who have been severely tortured and bound in a mass of metal wire and spikes.
+In Resident Evil Requiem, some of the characteristics of their former lives are still present in the zombies.
+This implies that, albeit in a very insane way, zombies will try to accomplish things like cleaning the surroundings.